localstack/docs/content/en/user-guide/aws/sns/index.md

 Simple Notification Service (SNS) is a serverless messaging service that can distribute a massive number of messages to multiple subscribers and can be used to send messages to mobile devices, email addresses, and HTTP(s) endpoints.
 SNS employs the Publish/Subscribe, an asynchronous messaging pattern that decouples services that produce events from services that process events.

-LocalStack supports SNS via the Community offering, allowing you to use the SNS APIs in your local environment to coordinate the delivery of messages to subscribing endpoints or clients.
+LocalStack allows you to use the SNS APIs in your local environment to coordinate the delivery of messages to subscribing endpoints or clients.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_sns/), which provides information on the extent of SNS's integration with LocalStack.

 ## Getting started